 At the top of the paper, each person begins by writing a sentence.
-This sentence could describe the person next to you (“John is wearing pink socks.”); something interesting you did that day or week (“Yesterday Susan and I discovered a poltergeist in the attic.”); or anything else on your mind (“I don’t think that thing Annie ate off the floor was an M&M.”).
+This sentence could describe the person next to you (John is wearing black socks), something interesting you did that day or week (Yesterday Susan and I went for coffee), or anything else on your mind (I don’t think that thing Annie ate off of the floor was an M&M).

-After everyone is finished writing, pass the paper clockwise.
+After everyone is finished writing their sentence, they should pass their paper clockwise.
 With new papers, everyone begins a drawing directly below the sentence to (try to) conceptualize it.

-Afterward, he or she will fold the paper over the drawing and pass it on so the next person sees neither the first sentence nor the drawing, but only the second sentence.
-The next person draws based on the second sentence.
+Afterward, he or she will fold the paper over their drawing and pass it on so the next person sees neither the first sentence nor the drawing, but only the second sentence.

 Continue this process until everyone receives their original paper back and have everyone read out loud their paper’s progression!
 The results can be highly amusing.